paulbradshaw/dealingwithdocuments/accountstext.md

 And the file extension tells us whether this is `iXBRL` or `XBRL` format: `.html` indicates the former; `.xml` the latter.
 This helps us know how to interpret the files later.
 For example, there are [R packages for working with XBRL](https://cran.r-project.org/web/packages/XBRL/index.html).

 The rest isn't useful to us.

+## Creating a list of files using command line

+Given there are 27,000 of these files it would be useful to know what companies and dates they refer to - and possibly filter accordingly.

+Some simple pieces of command line can do this for us.